Milica Pap: Biography

 The major Russian piano composers feature strongly in her performing repertoire, especially Mussorgsky, Scriabin, Rachmaninov and Prokofiev.
-In 2003 at the meeting of the EPTA (European Piano Teachers Association) she was invited to play Rachmaninov's second concerto with the Belgrade Symphony Orchestra.
+At the meeting of the EPTA (European Piano Teachers Association) in 2003, she was invited to play Rachmaninov's second concerto with the Belgrade Symphony Orchestra.
 This led to a scholarship offer at the Luxembourg Conservatoire for one year which she took up and during which she was awarded the Victor Fenigstein prize for outstanding talent.
 She graduated there with a Diplôme Supérieur de Piano studying under professor S. Bausch and gained first prize for harmony, counterpoint, fugue and composition under professor A. Mullenbach.

-By this time Pap was playing in several European countries: Croatia, Serbia, Montenegro, Slovenia, Macedonia, Hungary, Luxembourg and Bosnia-Herzegovina.
-In most of these she was invited to play at music festivals.
+By this time, Pap was playing in several European countries: Croatia, Serbia, Montenegro, Slovenia, Macedonia, Hungary, Luxembourg and Bosnia-Herzegovina.
+In most of these, she was invited to play at music festivals.
 Her mastery of accompaniment also led her to be invited to join the Sarajevo Opera as a voice and lyric coach, in which role she helped in productions of Die Fledermaus, Rigoletto, and La Bohème as well as some Slavonic operas.

 Later, Pap served as head of the piano department at the Sarajevo Music Academy (2005/06) and was given a visiting professorship at Sarajevo University in 2006.
 She accepted in 2007 to be in charge of European reform of education in her university (Bologna Process).

-Since September 2008 she has lived in France sharing her time between Nantes and Paris.
-In the former city she has worked as a teacher and vocal accompanist while also giving recitals.
-In Paris her work has centred round her ambition to study the work and set up of the world-famous Paris Conservatoire with the hope of one day establishing a similar institution in Sarajevo.
+Since September 2008, she has lived in France sharing her time between Nantes and Paris.
+In the former city, she has worked as a teacher and vocal accompanist while also giving recitals.
+In Paris, her work has centred round her ambition to study the work and set up of the world-famous Paris Conservatoire with the hope of one day establishing a similar institution in Sarajevo.
 However, like many Yugoslavians born before the Balkan conflicts of the last decade, her career has been hampered by war.
-For four years when she was in Belgrade she never set eyes on her mother and was basically a stateless person with no passport who could not travel anywhere.
+For the four years she was in Belgrade, she never set eyes on her mother.
+During that time, she was basically a stateless person with no passport who could not travel anywhere.